 Oysterhead, the long-dormant supergroup comprised of Trey Anastasio (Phish), Les Claypool (Primus), and Stewart Copeland (The Police), took the stage for the first time in nearly 14 years on Friday night for their first of two shows at the 1STBANK Center in Broomfield, CO.

 The trio first came together on May 4th, 2000, for a late-night performance in New Orleans during Jazz Fest at the Saenger Theatre, and due to overwhelming demand, reformed in 2001 to record and release The Grand Pecking Order.
-After the North American tour that followed, and a reunion at Bonnaroo in 2006, Oysterhead was out of action for over ten years.
+After the North American tour that followed, and a reunion at Bonnaroo in 2006, Oysterhead was out of action for nearly 15 years.

 The highly-anticipated Valentine’s Day 2020 return at the 1STBANK Center was everything fans had expected, as Trey, Les, and Stew dove headfirst into the thrillingly deranged brand of collaborative musical mayhem that made them a fan-favorite act from their very first show.
 The trio played every song from their 2001 album in Broomfield, starting with “Little Faces” and the fan-favorite, “Mr. Oysterhead”, featuring amusingly terrified, ad-libbed ramblings from Les and a musical nod to Primus‘s “Tommy the Cat”.
 “I have no fucking clue what to do after that. … Now I’m full-blown erect.
 We’re friends, I can share these things with you,” Claypool joked before a solo by Anastasio led them into “Polka Dot Rose”.